Santa Ynez Valley Wind Ensemble

 The Valley Wind Ensemble is a non-profit community-oriented organization dedicated to providing concert band music throughout the Santa Ynez Valley.
 Under the direction of Sharon Jeskey, the ensemble consists of about 35 musicians with a wide range in age, experience and interests.
 Originally organized in 1990, it has performed free concerts for the community and Atterdag Village, a senior retirement home, and also takes part in a number of public events such as July 4th, Julefest, and most recently, Solvang's Centennial celebration which included festivities for the Prince of Denmark, and many other various events.

 We encourage and welcome new members without audition.
-Rehearsals are Thursday evenings at 7:00-9:15 pm in the Santa Ynez Valley High School music room.
+Rehearsals are Thursday evenings at 7:00-9:00 pm at the LOCO (Grange) Hall at 2374 Alamo Pintado Ave in Los Olivos.
 Contact Sid Goldstien at (805) 688-8728 for more information or visit the Members page for more information.

-Sharon M. Jeskey received her Master of Music degree in instrumental conducting from the University of Missouri, Kansas City Conservatory of Music.
-There she studied conducting with Gary W. Hill (Currently, Director Emeritus Arizona State University).
+Our Conductor Sharon M. Jeskey received her Master of Music degree in instrumental conducting from the University of Missouri, Kansas City Conservatory of Music.
+There she studied conducting with Gary W. Hill (Director Emeritus Arizona State University).
 Jeskey also holds a Bachelor of Music Education degree from California State University, Long Beach, where she studied conducting with Larry G. Curtis.
 Her major instrument is Clarinet.

 Ms. Jeskey began her musical career in Southern California teaching music to junior and high school students, while managing United States operations of an Australian Music company.